dvsekhvalnov/jose-jwt/README.md

     string token=Jose.JWT.Encode(json, secretKey, JwsAlgorithm.HS256);

 #### RS-\* and PS-\* family
-RSA signatures require `RSACryptoServiceProvider` (usually private) key of corresponding length.
+RS256, RS384, RS512 and PS256, PS384, PS512 signatures require `RSACryptoServiceProvider` (usually private) key of corresponding length.
 CSP need to be forced to use Microsoft Enhanced RSA and AES Cryptographic Provider.
 Which usually can be done be re-importing RSAParameters.
 See http://clrsecurity.codeplex.com/discussions/243156 for details.

     var payload = new Dictionary<string, object>()